 theme_light()

-geom_point_3d() creates 3D scatter plots with depth-scaled point sizes and options to include reference lines and reference points projecting 3D points onto 2D panel faces:
+While ggplot2::geom_point() works with ggcube as demonstrated above, geom_point_3d() creates 3D-aware scatter plots with proper point ordering, depth-scaled point sizes, and options to include reference lines and reference points projecting 3D points onto 2D face panels:

 ref_lines = TRUE, ref_points = TRUE,